Bijikyu/lilNodeGarden/readme.md

-Express Generic Site
+Express Lite Generic Site
+A small simple but thorough app for testing simple fullstack programming ideas.
 Generic static site using Node, Express, EJS, CSS, with no frontend framework/library, for use as a template.

-For back-end site:

-DEV TODO:
-* basic ecommerce page
-* fundraising page
-* client-worker connect page

 DEPLOY TODOS when implementing instance:
 * Minify all images